In general, there are 4 main symptoms associated with a psychotic episode:

 - lack of insight and self-awareness

-Hallucinations are when you see things that don't exist outside your mind:
+Hallucinations are when you experience things that do not exist outside your mind:

 - sight – seeing colours, shapes or people